-Recognize the critical elements of various issues, develop and evaluate data, and determine solutions
+Recognize critical elements of problems, develop and evaluate data, determine solutions, and make logical recommendations

-Prepare and present effective oral and written communications, presentations, and reports
+Prepare and present effective written and oral communications and reports

-Establish and maintain effective working relationships with District executives, administrators, staff, and business and community leaders
+Establish and maintain effective and cooperative working relationships with District administration, staff and representatives of government agencies and various private organizations